betterscientificsoftware/bssw.io/WhatToContribute.md

-### What to Contribute Content to Better Scientific Software
+### What to Contribute: Content for Better Scientific Software

 #### Background